GC0812/LGMM/README.md

     @InProceedings{zheng2016registering,
-    author = {Zheng, Haiyong and Chang, Lin and Wei, Tengda and Qiu, Xinxin and Lin, Ping and Wang, Yangfan}, title = {Registering Retinal Vessel Images from Local to Global via Multiscale and Multicycle Features}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops}, month = {June},
+    author = {Zheng, Haiyong and Chang, Lin and Wei, Tengda and Qiu, Xinxin and Lin, Ping and Wang, Yangfan}, title = {Registering retinal vessel images from Local to Global via Multiscale and Multicycle features}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops}, month = {June},
     year = {2016}